 Once the successful bidder has been announced, bidders may request a debriefing on the results of the RFP process.
-Bidders should make the request to the Contracting Authority within 20 calendar days of receipt of the results of the RFP process.
+Bidders should make the request to the Contracting Authority within 15 Business

+Days of receipt of the results of the RFP process.
 The debriefing may be in writing, by telephone or in person.